We specialise in the areas near to the beautiful city of Chania in the north west of the island.

 Night owls may enjoy being based closer to Chania or Georgioupolis with many bars, restaurants and late night shopping to enjoy - especially in Chania town.

-The stress of exceeding your baggage allowance is always present when going on holiday but it can also be difficult to know what to pack.
 Here are a few essentials we recommend to bring/leave at home when travelling to Crete:

-For more information on what to pack for your holiday in Crete take a look at this helpful blog!
+For more information on what to pack for your holiday in crete, take a look at this helpful blog!